 Many Android enthusiasts have criticized the platform’s sharing functionality for being slow and unintuitive.
 Fortunately, Google has overhauled this menu in Android 10.

 The new sharing menu is meant to be much faster than the legacy menu, but it’s also supposed to do a better job of recommending contacts and apps for sharing.
-Time will tell whether Google indeed delivers on these goals, but third-party developers will also need to update their apps to take advantage of this tweak.

 One of the more prominent user-facing Android 10 features is the so-called Focus Mode, an extension of the Digital Wellbeing suite.
 As the name suggests, this mode will help you focus by graying out apps you deem distracting and hiding their notifications.